mohan-chinnappan-n5/mohan-chinnappan-n5.github.io/2021/ai/book/ml/src/chapter_2.md

 # Chapter 2 - Basic Linear Algebra needed for ML

+> DO NOT WORRY ABOUT YOUR DIFFICULTIES IN MATHEMATICS.
+I CAN ASSURE YOU MINE ARE STILL GREATER - Alert Einstein

 > “Last time I asked: 'What does mathematics mean to you?', and some people answered: "The manipulation of numbers, the manipulation of structures.'
 And if I had asked what music means to you, would you have answered: 'The manipulation of notes?”
 ― [Serge Lang](https://en.wikipedia.org/wiki/Serge_Lang), The Beauty of Doing Mathematics